AnicetNgrt/jiro-nn/examples/housing/cr.typ

     ]
 ]

-I conjectured that the input features I had previously chosen (_grade_, _bedrooms count_, _condition_, and _yr_build_) were not the most significant ones and did not help the model predict.
-Although they are highly correlated with the price, they may not explain the price well in comparison to other unused features.
+I believed at that point that the input features I had previously chosen (_grade_, _bedrooms count_, _condition_, and _yr_build_) were not the most significant ones and did not help the model predict.
+Which I ended up demonstrating at the end of the project.
+Although they seemed highly correlated with the price, they may not explain the price well in comparison to other unused features.

 So I added the possibility to specify the features and their preprocessing (normalization, logarithmic scaling...) in the model's configuration file.
 I also implemented a cached and revertible data pipelining functionality, in order to make it easier to add features, pre-process them, and attach original unprocessed features to the predicted values.